SlafkoS/8-Automation-Assignment/README.md

+# 8-Automation-Assignment

-## Overview
+## Project Overview

-This project automates the process of checking data consistency between a table view and a map view of robots using Selenium.
-The script retrieves the position data (x and y coordinates) of robots displayed in both views and compares them to ensure consistency.
-The project includes unit tests written with Pytest.
+The goal of this project is to ensure data consistency for robots across two representations:
+1. **Table View**: A tabular format displaying each robot's attributes, including `x` and `y` coordinates.
+2. **Map View**: A visual representation of robots positioned using CSS grid styling based on their coordinates.
 ## Features

 - Retrieves robot data from both a table and a map view.